updated by Reaper 01/08/2018

 After you buy all of the guns you will need there are two more items on your action list:

 - buy and store plenty of ammo and

 As a general rule of thumb, you should have at least 1,000 rounds of ammo per caliber stored away that you will only access when disaster strikes, and at least 500-1,000 rounds ready for training purposes.

 Finally, practice with your guns extensively.
 It’s always wiser to spend your money on ammo for training then it is to spend money on accessories for your guns so that they ‘look cool.’
-You should know how to field strip each of your guns and put them back together again in a short period of time, and you also need to know how to shoot them accurately, how to conduct reloads, clear malfunctions, and make transitions between guns so you can get back in the fight quickly.
+You should know how to field strip each of your guns and put them back together again and you also must be able to shoot them accurately, conduct reloads, and clear malfunctions so you can get back in the fight quickly.

 Take the time and sign up for training classes and put plenty of rounds downrange in practice.
 All the guns in the world will do no good if there is not a proficient shooter behind the trigger.